 Mentoring plays an integral part of the professional growth and development of graduate students at Virginia Tech.
 Mentoring is defined in several ways from broad based support of faculty, staff and fellow student in the university community to direct one-on-one advising by the students’ academic advising committee.
 At the heart of the process of effective mentoring is the relationship between mentors and students.
 This involves assessing the current level of knowledge held by students, as well as evaluating study habits and identifying any impediments to the professional development process that may be present.
 Once mentors have a basic understanding of the needs of the students, it is possible to individually tailor the mentoring process.

 Mentors could be anyone who show special interest in the growth of the student and their role goes far beyond simple instructions outside the classroom.
-Similarly, a graduate student could have multiple mentors including their academic advising faculty, staff, community leaders, and peers. be passionate about and show enthusiasm toward students’ interests; be willing to invest time and effort in helping the student mentee; be sensitive to the needs of students; appreciate individual differences; show respect regardless of the status of the mentees; and be well rounded in their knowledge and widely receptive of new ideas.
+Similarly, a graduate student could have multiple mentors including their academic advising faculty, staff, community leaders, and peers.
+Mentors should: be passionate about and show enthusiasm toward students’ interests; be willing to invest time and effort in helping the student mentee; be sensitive to the needs and concerns of students; appreciate individual and cultural differences; show respect regardless of the status of the mentees; and be well rounded in their knowledge and widely receptive of new ideas.
 Mentors are sensitive to mentees’ needs both professionally and personally, such as finding the right balance between work and family responsibilities, coping with cultural transitions after a move from a different part of the world, developing confidence in a culture that may not be welcoming, or opposing ethnic or gender bias if it arises.